Jorge Soler Preview, Player Props: Marlins vs. Mets

-Jorge Soler -- batting .394 in his past 10 games -- will be in action for the Miami Marlins versus the New York Mets, with Joey Lucchesi on the mound, on September 27 at 4:10 PM ET.
+Jorge Soler -- batting .333 in his past 10 games -- will be in action for the Miami Marlins against the New York Mets, with David Peterson on the hill, on September 28 at 7:10 PM ET.

-In his most recent appearance, he had three hits (going 3-for-5) against the Brewers.
+In his previous game he had a hitless showing (0-for-4 with an RBI) against the Mets.

 Sportsbook Promo Codes